 When you’re conditioning your hair, it’s important to remember that less is more.
 It’s true – a little bit of conditioner can go a long way!
 A product like Naturtint’s CC Cream Leave-In Conditioner is perfect for women with thin, color treated hair.
 Best of all, it’s made ingredients to gently detangle and hydrate hair while maintaining color, vibrancy, and shine.
 And, you should focus on conditioning your ends as over conditioning your roots can lead to oily hair faster.

 Hair care for thin hair pro tip: to get the most out of the CC Cream Leave-In Conditioner, add it to a spray bottle with water.
 This will make the CC Cream lighter and won’t weigh down your thin hair!

 Our goal is for you to find a hair care routine for thin hair that’s easy to keep up with and will give you great results.
 We have no doubt that if you follow the tips above, you’ll end up with beautiful and healthy hair!

-Naturtint’s line of cleaner beauty products are created specifically to keep your hair color looking vibrant while also being gentler on you and the environment.
+Naturtint’s full line of beauty products are created specifically to keep your hair color looking vibrant while also being kind to the environment.